formabble/releases/docs/docs/shards/shards/General/Reverse.md

 </div>

-Reverses the order of the elements in the input sequence or string.
+This shard reverses the order of the elements in the input sequence or string.

 --8<-- "includes/license.md"